We all love stories, especially ones that give us an “inside look” into someone else’s life.

 Telling Your Story

-It might seem tough the first time or two, but the more you share your story, the easier it will get.
-Most people will appreciate your willingness to talk openly about your life, and no one can argue with your personal experience.
+It might seem tough the first time or two, but the more you share your story, the easier it will become to do so.
+Most people will appreciate your willingness to talk openly about your life, and no one can argue with personal experience.

 - Rehearse your testimony until it becomes natural.
 Practice sharing it with a Christian friend or family member.